dabeaz/curio/README.rst

 Important Disclaimer
 --------------------

-Curio is experimental software that currently only works on POSIX systems (OS X, Linux, etc.).
+Curio is experimental software.
 Although it is a work in progress, it is extensively documented and has a fairly comprehensive test suite.
 Just be aware that the programming API is fluid and could change at any time.
 Although curio can be installed via pip, the version uploaded on PyPI is only updated occasionally.
 You'll probably get better results using the version cloned from github.
-You'll also want to make sure you're using Python 3.6.
+You'll also want to make sure you're using Python 3.6 or later.
 Of course, your mileage might vary.

 Quick install